satyajeetbharti/personal-portfolio/README.md

 <b><i>Welcome to my personal-portfolio repository!
 This repository contains the HTML and CSS code for my personal website.
 This website showcases information about me, my projects, and how to get in touch with me.
-Feel free to explore the code and content here.
+Feel free to explore the code.
 <i><b>
 <br/>
 <h2>Table of Contents/given features</h2>